jjrom/itag/README.md

 iTag
 ====

-Automatically tag a geographical footprint against location, land cover, etc.
+Semantic enhancement of Earth Observation data

-iTag can tag a footprint with the following information :
+iTag is a library to tag a footprint with the following information :
 * continents
 * countries
 * cities